jonwhipple/opensansfpbc/documentation/design-notes.md

 Review the ligature approach to digraphs

 Curls such as ccurl and ezhcurl and others: should they curl down? or across horizontally?

+## 2018-06-27

+review omegaclosed-latin uni0277 and reconstruct it properly. all weights